ykhadilkar/tesla/README.md

  h.
 Our VelociRx prototype operates on PC, tablet and smartphones using responsive design with modern browsers including Safari, FireFox, Chrome, and IE9+.

  i.
-We used six modern open source technologies, including: AngularJS (frontend), Node.js (backend), Bower (package management), Grunt (task runner), Elastic Search (search), Chef (deployment), and HAPI (API).
+We more than nine modern open source technologies, including: AngularJS, Node.js, Bower, Grunt, ElasticSearch, Docker, Jasmine, Karma, and HAPI.

  j.
-We deployed VelociRx on Amazon Web Services (AWS), at https://VelociRx.reisys.com.
+We deployed [VelociRx](https://VelociRx.reisys.com) on Amazon Web Services (AWS).

  k.
 We performed unit tests for code at every check-in using Jasmine and Karma.
 Results are visible on the main page of our GitHub repository.

  l.
-REI set up and used continuous integration to automate tests (using Circle CI), and continuously deployed our code on AWS.
-As can be observed in the History of our GitHub repository, we made hundreds of deployments prior to the RFQ closing date.
+REI deployed continuous integration to automate tests (using CircleCI), and continuously deployed our code on AWS.
+As can be observed both GitHub and CircleCI archives, we made hundreds of deployments prior to the RFQ closing date.

  m.
 REI set up and used configuration management (evidenced by our GitHub repository).

  n.
-REI set up and used CloudWatch for continuous monitoring, within AWS.
+REI configured and used Vaddy.net for applicaiton continuous security monitoring and Nessus cronjobs for OS monitoring, within AWS.

  o.
-REI deployed the VelociRx prototype in a Docker container using Tutum.
+REI deployed the VelociRx prototype in a Docker containers using Tutum.

  p.
 Installation Instructions